 In 2005 Dudek began creating a body of work inspired by her love of cinema and moving images.
 She exhibited her Filmscapes series at the 63rd FESTIVAL DE CANNES presented by Cannes Cinema , throughout France, Spain, Monaco, Italy and twice at the prestigious Salon de la Société Nationale des Beaux-Arts in the Carrousel du Louvre, Paris: 2008 as an independent and 2009 as part of the Canadian delegation.

 Dawn Dudek is represented by Agency Arts, Los Angeles for fine art and illustration and is currently working on her project titled ‘Distance and Displacement’.
-Distance + Displacement was developed while spending time painting in the boreal forests of Northwestern Ontario.

 My art is inspired by sameness, contradictions, a strong sense of narrative; often placing contrasting images close to each other and painting multiples with marked differences.
 Craft and technology, natural settings close to urban centres, familiarity and dissonance--all are relevant to my art and all have been recurring themes for me.
 My paintings touch on subjects central to the experience of contemporary life.
 Our internal repository of memorable images is a composite of real and constructed, fact and fiction; our emotional engagement with images and art influences us just as powerfully as real life.